gem/oq-engine/doc/installing/cluster.md

 # unless the user sets his own OQ_DATADIR variable
 shared_dir = /home
 ```
-It is reccommended to set as shared dir the `/home` folder: in such case `oqdata` will have the default path `/home/<user>/oqdata` and setgid is not required.
+It is recommended to set as shared dir the `/home` folder: in such case `oqdata` will have the default path `/home/<user>/oqdata` and setgid is not required.
 Please note that the `openquake` user on workers still needs to get access to the `oqdata` content, so make sure that permission are properly set (`traverse` on the user home and `read` access to oqdata).

 When `shared_dir` is set to a differente value, the `oqdata` folders will be stored under `$shared_dir/<user>/oqdata` instead of `/home/<user>/oqdata`.
 See the comment in the `openquake.cfg` for further information.
 You need then to give `RWX` permission to the `shared_dir` on _master_ to the `openquake` group (which is usually created by packages) and add all the cluster users to the `openquake` group.
 For example: